Black Adam (film): Plot

-As he fights Sabbac alone, Fate uses astral projection to release Adam while talking to him in his cryo sleep.
-Sabbac kills Fate, and as a result, it dissolves the force field.
-Hawkman immediately enters to face Sabbac while Atom Smasher and Cyclone help protect the civilians.
-Sabbac quickly overpowers Hawkman, but Adam arrives just in time to join the fight.
-With aid from Hawkman using Fate's helmet, Adam kills Sabbac, and the Justice Society departs on good terms with Adam, who destroys the old throne in belief that Kahndaq needs a protector, not a ruler, and adopts a new name: Black Adam.
+Meanwhile, Amon, Adrianna, and Karim rally the people to fight the Legions of Hell.
+Sabbac overpowers Hawkman, but Adam arrives in time to kill Sabbac, causing the Legions of Hell to disappear.
+The Justice Society departs on good terms with Adam, who destroys the old throne in the belief that Kahndaq needs a protector, not a ruler.
+He adopts a new name: Black Adam.

-In a mid-credits scene, Waller communicates with a defiant Adam and warns him against leaving Kahndaq.
-Afterwards, Superman arrives and suggests that they should talk.
+In a mid-credits scene, Waller warns Adam against leaving Kahndaq and sends Superman, who offers to negotiate with him.